-Homeopathic Materia Medica
+The Materia Medica of Homeopathy

 The direct sources of homeopathic remedies include extracts from plants, minerals, animal materials, and other substances.
 Descriptive information about the recognized homeopathic remedies is referred to as the “materia medica” (the collected body of knowledge about the therapeutic properties of substances used in homeopathy.)